How A Student Engagement Myth was Perpetuated in ASCD Educational Leadership Magazine

 At best, using the intuitive continuum model of engagement will produce only trivial insights.

-While it is true as Berry points out Quote “the prevailing multi-dimensional model does not adequately represent the concept as described by these teachers,” End Quote that does not warrant elevating teacher statements about a feature of student psychology to the same level as rigorously tested peer-reviewed statements on that same subject.
+While it is true as Berry points out “the prevailing multi-dimensional model does not adequately represent the concept as described by these teachers,” that does not warrant elevating teacher statements about a feature of student psychology to the same level as rigorously tested peer-reviewed statements on that same subject.

 Teachers need to be encouraged to update their intuitions about engagement, based on the science.